 Have you entered a fly in this years competition?
 The submission period closes on October 1, 2022.
 Contact your Program Lead to started.
 Only registered participants in the PHWFF program who are registered in an active PHWFF program are eligible to submit flies.
 Professional or sponsored fly-tiers are not eligible to participate.
 Click here to learn more

 Contact us at firstname.lastname@example.org for more information and help submitting your fly.

-We caught up with a few of the 2020 fly-tying competition winners to see where they’re at, how they’re doing, and pick their brain for advice and tips ahead of the 2021 competitions.
+We caught up with a few Fly Tying Competition winners to see where they’re at, how they’re doing, and to pick their brain for advice and tips ahead of the 2022 competition.